List of EastEnders characters introduced in 1996: Lenny Wallace

 After Huw leaves Walford in April 1999, Lenny remains behind working at the e20.
 When Steve Owen, his boss, is imprisoned for the murder of Saskia Duncan (Deborah Sheridan-Taylor), Lenny earns the wrath of his friends for supporting Steve, instead of Matthew Rose (Joe Absolom), whom Steve has falsely named as the real murderer.
 Shortly after, Lenny is offered work in a West End club, so he decides to take the offer and leaves Walford in July 1999.

+Marianna Manson from Closer Online put Lenny on her list of the 11 most iconic black characters in British soap operas, writing, "He's best known for his affair with EastEnders legend Bianca Jackson, while she was in a relationship with Ricky Butcher, which resulted in a pregnancy scare.
+He eventually left Walford in 1999 for pastures new (The West End, to be precise)."

 Simon Raymond

 Simon Raymond, played by Andrew Lynford, is introduced in 1996 as the homosexual brother of Tiffany Mitchell (Martine McCutcheon).
 His relationship with the bisexual character Tony Hills (Mark Homer) featured a gay kiss that caused controversy in the UK; numerous complaints were made because of its broadcasting.
 Simon remained in the serial until 1999, at which time it was mutually agreed between Lynford and executive producer Matthew Robinson, that the character had run its course.
 The character is given a happy ending, reuniting with his former boyfriend Tony to travel Europe.
 Lynford has suggested that he and the writers of EastEnders intended to portray Simon as a "perfectly normal" young gay man who would entertain and educate and for whom sexuality was "no big deal".